 This is because detoxes that affect the urine work by flushing out the kidneys.
 In the process of removing THC, they can also remove creatine and reduce the natural density of the urine.
 Both of these issues can make the test appear contaminated, which could mean the person needs to do the test again.

-Marijuana can stay in a person’s body for a long time, depending on the person’s body type, how much and the potency of the marijuana they use, among other things.
+Cannabis can stay in a person’s body for a long time, depending on the person’s body type, how much and the potency of the cannabis they use, among other things.

-A person who is a heavy marijuana user can expect to wait the longest time before their system is clear of marijuana traces.
+A person who is a heavy cannabis user can expect to wait the longest time before their system is clear of cannabis traces.
 Heavy users may also experience a more difficult detox process due to withdrawal.